 To make it easier for our staff to match your documents with your account, please put your reference number on the front of the envelope.
 You do not need to place it on the individual documents.

 Should I send my own photocopies in addition to the documents in the sealed envelope?

 No. WES will only evaluate documents sent in the format stated on our website.

 Which documents need to be sealed?

-This varies based on your country of education.
+This varies based on your country or territory of education.
 The Required Documents page on our website will tell you which documents need to be sealed and which documents, if any, can be sent as photocopies.

 Many higher education institutions can now securely transmit your documents to us electronically, thus eliminating the need for a sealed envelope.
 Inquire with the institution(s) where you studied whether this is an option for you.
 If they are not currently set up to transmit in this way, we encourage you to have a representative from the institution contact us and select the “Other” category on the contact form.
 We will then explore electronic transmission opportunities with them.

 I am having trouble obtaining my documents in a sealed envelope.
 What should I do?